 Cyber espionage is the practice of using information technology to obtain secret information without permission from its owners or holders.
 Cyber espionage is most often used to gain strategic, economic, political, or military advantage.
 It is conducted through the use of cracking techniques and malware.
 In the US, the Office of the National CounterIntelligence Executive released a report in 2011 officially acknowledging the legitimate threat of cyber espionage and its potential to damage the United States’ strategic economic advantage.
 In a subsequent opinion piece in the Wall Street Journal, former Director of Homeland Security Michael Chertoff elaborated on the economic impact of China’s cyber espionage of intellectual property, which he likens to the “source code” of today’s advanced economies.
 Through the utilization of its massive and inexpensive workforce, China has cheaply and efficiently driven a number of these ideas directly into production.
 As the fruits of costly investments in research and development from the hosting nation-states, the theft of these innovations is an immense strategic and economic loss to the targets.

-With cyber threats in a state of rapid and continuous evolution, keeping pace in cybersecurity strategy and operations is a major challenge to governments.
-Cybersecurity is a serious concern to private enterprise as well, given the threat to intellectual property and privately-held critical infrastructure.
-Advisory organizations such as The National Institute of Standards and Technology (NIST) and the International Organization for Standardization (ISO) have recently updated guidelines to promote a more proactive and adaptive approach that prescribes continuous monitoring and real-time assessments.
+With cyberthreats in a state of rapid and continuous evolution, keeping pace in cybersecurity strategy and operations is a major challenge to governments.
+Cybersecurity is a serious concern to private enterprises as well, given the threat to intellectual property and privately-held critical infrastructure.
+Advisory organizations such as the National Institute of Standards and Technology (NIST) and the International Organization for Standardization (ISO) have recently updated guidelines to promote a more proactive and adaptive approach that prescribes continuous monitoring and real-time assessments.
 These guidelines are expatiated on in the NIST 800 and ISO 27002 publications.